dagzk/Ichimoku_Backtest/README.md

 - How to get financial data with and without credentials
 - Simple cryptocurrency analysis
 - Explanation and use of Ichimoku for backtesting strategy

+# Use https://nbviewer.jupyter.org/ to read Notebook with Interactive Plotly Graphs